 Besides the limitation of suitable tracers, the removal of the hydrogenation catalyst may be the most significant challenge of PHIP methods.
 Although promising approaches using either heterogeneous hydrogenation [87, 88] or biphasic solutions [89] have been published, so far they have resulted in lower polarisations due to less efficient hydrogenation and relaxation during either the catalyst removal or during phase separation, respectively.

 On the path towards routine in vivo application of pH2 polarised tracers, the following important milestones have been achieved: hyperpolarisation and in vivo application of [1-13C]succinate [90], [1-13C]diethylsuccinate [91], and [1-13C]phospholactate [92].
 PHIP-SAH polarised [1-13C]pyruvate was injected into mice and 3.5 ± 0.5 % [1-13C]pyruvate polarisation was detected at the heart and in vivo metabolism was observed [86].
-HP [1-13C]hydroxyenthyl-propionate was polarised within an MRI scanner using only the scanner hardware, and the tracer’s in vivo distribution was measured 10 - 15 s after production and injection [93] [Schmidt et al, accepted in PLOS one].
+HP [1-13C]hydroxyenthyl-propionate was polarised within an MRI scanner using only the scanner hardware, and the tracer’s in vivo distribution was measured 10 - 15 s after production and injection [93].
 SABRE has been achieved in numerous aqueous solutions for 1H and X-nuclei, predominantly N-15 [75-78].
 [1H]HP using SABRE has been generated in several molecules, including DNA building blocks in biochemistry and some disease-treating drugs [94, 95].
 SABRE-SHEATH enabled the HP > 10% of heteronuclei [96–98], and the biomolecule [15N]nicotinamide has been polarised to P = 7% in aqueous solution [96, 99].
 Continuous hyperpolarisation of a biomolecule in aqueous solution was enabled by SABRE [95, 100].

 Brute Force Hyperpolarisation